exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase_management.rst.txt

 -  **Workflow details and references**

    #. | **Configure Event collection settings**
-      | In the OASE management's Agent menu, register settings related to the Event collection target services.
+      | In the OASE management's Event collection menu, register settings related to the Event collection target services.

    #. | **Configure labels**
       | In the OASE Label creation/Labeling menu, configure settings for labeling events OASE.